Melissa Conrad Stöppler, MD

 For maximum protection against pertussis, children need five DTaP shots.
 The first three vaccinations are given at 2, 4, and 6 months of age.
 The fourth vaccination is given between 15 and 18 months of age, and a fifth is given when a child enters school, at 4-6 years of age.
 Preteens going to the doctor for their regular checkup at 11 or 12 years of age should get a dose of the Tdap booster, and adults who didn't get Tdap as a preteen or teen should get one dose of Tdap.
 The easiest way for adults to ensure immunity is to get the Tdap vaccine instead of their next regular tetanus booster.
 (The Td shot is recommended every 10 years.)

 The vaccine has been deemed safe for pregnant women.
 To protect their infants, most pregnant women who were not previously vaccinated with Tdap should get one dose of Tdap during the late second trimester or third trimester of pregnancy.
+The CDC recommends that women get the Tdap vaccine during each pregnancy.
 If not administered during pregnancy, women should get the vaccine postpartum before leaving the hospital or birthing center.
 Getting vaccinated with Tdap is especially important for mothers and families with new infants as well as all people caring for newborns.
 When a woman receives the Tdap vaccine during pregnancy, the antibodies she develops to the Bordetella pertussis bacterium are transferred to the infant, providing some additional protection to the infant before the baby can be fully vaccinated.

 Viewers share their comments